dffischer/pkgrepotools/README.md

 ## Dependencies

 To use _makepkg-expanded_, only pacman is needed, as it includes _makepkg-template_.
+For _aurbranch_ to automatically generate _.SRCINFO_ files, _makepkg_ is needed, which is also included in pacman.

 The repository-oriented tools _offbranch_, _aurbranch_ and _aurremote_ need git.

-For _aurbranch_ to automatically generate _.SRCINFO_ files, it also needs [pkgbuild-introspection](https://www.archlinux.org/packages/community/any/pkgbuild-introspection/).

 The output of _graph-templates_ can be processed further using _graphviz_.